1fpga/golem/README.md

 ### How can I help?

 Try it, get up to speed with the MiSTer project itself, and get ready to contribute when the time comes.

-## Wiki

-For the purposes of getting google to crawl the wiki, here's a link to the (not for humans) [crawlable wiki](https://github-wiki-see.page/m/MiSTer-devel/Wiki_MiSTer/wiki).

-If you're a human looking for the wiki, that's [here](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki)

 ## Development